SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/extract.md

 ---
+excerpt: Crossing Types
 ---

-## Mixing raster and vectors: prelude

-The creation of geospatial tools in R has been a community effort, but not necessarilly a well-organized one.
-One current stumbling block is that the [raster](){:.rlib} package, which is tightly integrated with the [sp](){:.rlib} package, has not caught up to the [sf](){:.rlib} package.
+## Crossing Rasters with Vectors: Prelude

-Presently, to mix raster and vectors, we must convert the desired `sfc` objects to their counterpart `Spatial*` objects:
+Presently, to mix raster and vectors, we must convert needed `sf` objects to their counterpart `Spatial*` objects:

 ~~~r